noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 2. Search for reports whose name contains "legacyLoader", "System Preferences", or "Mouse Fix Helper"
 3. Compress the reports like so:
     1. Right-click the report you wish to export and choose "Reveal in Finder"
-    2. Right-click this report in Finder and choose "Compress [Filename]"
+    2. Right-click that report in Finder and choose "Compress ((Filename))"
 4. Drag and drop the zip file you just created into this text-field.]

 [---]